 Both baseline and project Field Performance Test have been already done.
 The complete monitoring report for the first crediting year is available at the time of the initial submission of the VPADD for validation, so the Ex-ante calculation is based on the Ex-post result of the first monitoring year.

-Description of the Baseline

-Scenario
+Baseline and Project Scenario

 The TPDDTEC methodology require baseline and project situation to be divided in more homogenous scenario based on important parameter that will impact emissions of greenhouse gas.

+Justification of the segmentation by fuel type:

+The project target the urban area of Brazzaville.
+In this area firewood, charcoal and LPG are used sometimes altogether in the same household.
+Those three fuel have a very different climate warming footprint though.

+The table here under show an estimation of emission per unit of useful energy delivered.
+This show that for the same amount of useful energy delivered to the cooking pot, the climate impact of firewood is about 13 times worse than LPG and that charcoal is about 28 times worse.